jsog/jsog/README.md

-# JSOG - JavaScript Object Graphs
+# JSOG - JavaScript Object Graph

-JSOG (JavaScript Object Graphs) is a simple convention which allows arbitrary object graphs to be represented in JSON.
+JSOG (JavaScript Object Graph) is a simple convention which allows arbitrary object graphs to be represented in JSON.
 It allows a large, complicated, cyclic object graph to be seriazlied and deserialized to and from JSON.